 Office furniture and equipment 7 - 20

 Computer, peripheral equipment and software 33

 Machinery and equipment 15

-Leasehold improvements ()
+Leasehold improvements )

-- () Leasehold improvements are amortized on a straight-line basis over the shorter of the lease term (including the extension option held by the Company and intended to be exercised) and the expected life of the improvement. - i.
-Impairment of long lived assets and intangible assets subject to amortization:
+) Leasehold improvements are amortized on a straight-line basis over the shorter of the lease term (including the extension option held by the Company and intended to be exercised) and the expected life of the improvement.

+i.
+Intangible assets: